Junior Year: Selected National Scholarships and Fellowships

 - Selection based on academic achievement and leadership in community and school activities.

 - Application available online and usually due in late April.

 * † Udall Scholarship

-- For sophomores and juniors in any major (1) with a strong demonstrated commitment to environmental issues OR (2) who are Native American/Alaska Native and also committed to healthcare and tribal public policy issues.
+- For full-time sophomores and juniors in any major (1) with a strong demonstrated commitment to environmental issues OR (2) who are Native American/Alaska Native and also committed to Native American healthcare OR tribal public policy.
 Open to U.S. citizens, permanent residents, and U.S. nationals.

-- $5,000 award.
+- Up to $5,000 for tuition, room and board, or other educational expenses.
 Students who win as sophomores may re-apply in the junior year.

-- *UR nomination required; we may select up to six nominees.
+- * UR nomination is required; we may select up to six nominees.

-- Selection based on academic achievement and honors, record of leadership and service, relevant work experience, letters of recommendation, and a critical essay discussing Congressman Udall's public policy work and its relation to the applicant's interests and career goals.
+- Selection based on academic achievement and honors, record of leadership and service, relevant work experience, letters of recommendation, and a critical essay discussing Congressman Morris K. Udall's or Secretary Stewart L. Udall's public policy work and its relation to the applicant's interests and career goals.

-- Prospective candidates should complete the Fellowships Preliminary Questionnaire by the specified fall deadline of the junior year.
-A complete, polished draft of the official application is due in mid-January.
-However, a first draft of the application should be submitted by mid-November for critical feedback.
+- Prospective candidates should complete the Fellowships Preliminary Application by the specified fall deadline.
+Complete, polished draft of the application for the campus nomination process due in early January.
+It is strongly recommended that a first draft be submitted for feedback by mid-November.
 Click here for UR campus timeline.
-See Udall binder in the Fellowships Office for examples of application assays by past UR applicants.
-Application available online.
+See Udall binder in Fellowships Office for examples of application essays by past UR applicants.